General Terms & Conditions of the Australian College of Midwives

 Early cancellation of the direct debit authorisation prior to all agreed payments being made will require full payment of outstanding fees to be paid immediately, or the membership payments transferred to credit card payment.

 If a payment is dishonoured due to insufficient funds the payment will be tried again within 14 days from the initial payment request.
-If a payment is dishonoured due to insufficient funds a second time, or incorrect details, a letter or email advising of the dishonour will be forwarded to the member who will be required to contact ACM Head Office to arrange for payment to be made (including dishonour fees).
-A fee of $5.50 will be charged for each payment dishonoured by your financial institution.
+If a payment is dishonoured due to insufficient funds a second time, or incorrect details, a letter or email advising of the dishonour will be forwarded to the member who will be required to contact ACM to arrange for payment to be made.
+ACM may charge a fee for each payment dishonoured by your financial institution.

 ACM membership will be considered lapsed if fees are not paid on the due date, at which point access to the ACM website and any member benefits will cease.